akkaweb/AKKA-CakePHP-Facebook-Plugin/README.md

-#### NOTE: Plugin is currently unstable.
-Please stand by until a new updated version is uploaded.
+#### NOTE: Plugin is currently unstable as it is not playing nicely with the Facebook SDK in every environment.
+Please stand by until the problem is resolved and a new updated version is uploaded.

 # CakePHP 3 Facebook Plugin